Tokyo keeps crown as Michelin's most gourmet capital for seventh year

 The city held onto its crown as the Michelin guide's gourmet capital, with the most starred restaurants for the seventh straight year, a status likely to lure still more of the Asian tourists who say Japan's tasty treats are a key attraction.

-Tokyo also gained the distinction for the most restaurants with the coveted three-star rating, the guidebook's top honor, although the number dipped to 13 from 14 last year.
+Tokyo also gained the distinction for the most restaurants with the coveted three-star rating, the guidebook's top honour, although the number dipped to 13 from 14 last year.

 But 21 restaurants gained stars for the first time and the total climbed to 281 from 242 in 2012, ranging from restaurants featuring broiled eel to Korean grilled meat and European fine-dining establishments.